 This is where your newest hire can help beyond their call of work.
 Include them in different aspects of your company culture, that way they can begin to adopt and even add to it, evolving it in a way that your existing team couldn’t naturally do.

 How do you include them?
 Hard to say – it depends on your company’s culture.
-We, for example, have a bit of a nerdy streak which is shared across the whole team.
-As such, we run a couple of competitions which are perfect for getting new hires involved (although they mainly exist because we just want to do them).
+We, for example, have a bit of a nerdy streak that is shared across the whole team.
+As such, we run a couple of competitions that are perfect for getting new hires involved (although they mainly exist because we just want to do them).

 Some things that we like to do include:

 - Taking turns to suggest awful films for the team to sit through and rip to shreds

 - Hosting a company gaming tournament (Hearthstone and Overwatch are our picks)

 - Trying our luck with Slack’s giphy integration, with the aim to get a specific gif from the random selection